JamesLowther/blog/README.md

 This is a space where I'll post interesting technical projects I'm working on, write-ups from security competitions, and any other general musings.

-To get you started, here's a cool post: [[Projects/LED Matrix - ISS Tracker|LED Matrix - ISS Tracker]]
+Here's a cool project to get you started: [[Projects/LED Matrix - ISS Tracker|LED Matrix - ISS Tracker]]

 > [!Tip]
 > You can view all of my posts through the menu bar on the left side of the page.